ginakena/prisma-notes/prisma.md

 ### 4. Migrations
 Migrations are used to modify your database schema.
 They are a way to track changes to your database schema over time.
-Track your database changes by running the following command<br> `npx prisma migrate dev --name init`<br>
+Track your database changes by running the following command<br> `npx prisma migrate dev --name ""`<br>
 This will create a new migration and apply it to your database.<br>
 View your database in UI by running <br> `npx prisma studio`